Italy cuts 2015 deficit goal to win EU approval for budget

-Earlier on Tuesday the Commission gave a green light to Rome's modified budget after Economy Minister Pier Carlo Padoan pledged additional deficit cuts worth 4.5 billion euros(3.55 billion pounds), around 0.3 percent of GDP.
+Earlier on Tuesday the Commission gave a green light to Rome's modified budget after Economy Minister Pier Carlo Padoan pledged additional deficit cuts worth 4.5 billion euros($5.735 billion), around 0.3 percent of GDP.

 The revised deficit goal was approved by the cabinet in an update to Italy's Economic and Financial Document (DEF), Prime Minister Matteo Renzi's office said.